lich4/ChargeLimiter/www/help_en.md

 * Some studies shown that capacity between 20%-80%, and temperature is between 10°C-35°C, is better for battery.
 Therefore, the default threshold is set to 20/80/10/35.
 Long-time-overcharged/Out of power/High temperature will do harm to the battery.
 * Please set temperature threshhold according to "History-Hourly Data".
 * The real value stop on trigger is not necessarily equal to the target value, the differ is 0-1% in most situations, a little users got 3-5% , the differ has sth. to do with the "120 seconds delay", charging speed, and battery hardware itself.
-If weak amperage occurs after stopping charging, the differ maybe higher than 3%.
+If weak amperage occurs after stopping charging, the differ maybe higher than 3%. besides, A suddenly change of the battery health will cause this situation too.

 ### Action